HIV/AIDS in the Caribbean

-The Caribbean is the second-most affected region in the world in terms of HIV prevalence rates.
-Based on 2009 data, about 1.0 percent of the adult population (240,000 people) is living with the disease, which is higher than any other region except Sub-Saharan Africa.
+As of 2024, the Caribbean continues to face a generalized epidemic with an average HIV prevalence rate of 1.2% annually since 2020.
+As of 2024, approximately 340,000 people in the Caribbean are living with HIV.
+In 2024, there were approximately 15,000 new HIV infections (13,000 of which were among adults aged 15 and older) and 4,800 AIDS-related deaths.
+The Caribbean has been the second-most-affected region in the world after Sub-Saharan Africa, and as of 2024 has similar HIV adult prevalence rates to UNAIDS regions of West and Central Africa (1.1 - 1.2%) and Eastern Europe and Central Asia (1.1–1.2%).

+As of 2024, there was a national prevalence of at least 1% in the majority of Caribbean countries.
+These 2024 estimates also showed HIV prevalence among pregnant women reaching or exceeding 2% in eight countries: the Bahamas, Belize, the Dominican Republic, Haiti, St. Lucia, Suriname, and Trinidad and Tobago.
+According to The World Factbook in 2020, the Bahamas had an HIV/AIDS prevalence rate of 3.3%, which was the highest rate outside of Africa - there has since been a reduction in prevalence to as low as 1.1%.

 Several factors influence this epidemic, including poverty, gender, sex tourism, and stigma.
-HIV incidence in the Caribbean declined 49% between 2001 and 2012.
+HIV incidence in the Caribbean declined 49% between 2001 and 2012, with a continued reduction in both new HIV infections and AIDS related deaths from 2010 - 2024.
 Different countries have employed a variety of responses to the disease, with a range of challenges and successes.

-According to The World Factbook, the Bahamas has an HIV/AIDS prevalence rate of 3.3%, which is the highest rate outside of Africa.

 Overview

 Although the exact origin of the disease is unknown, the HIV epidemic in the Caribbean most likely began in the 1970s.
 The first reported AIDS case occurred in Jamaica in 1982, followed by eight cases among gay and bisexual men in Trinidad and Tobago.
 In the early days of the epidemic, more men were affected than women.
-By 1985, however, HIV/AIDS clearly was becoming a general population issue and was no longer a disease solely of gay or bisexual men.
+By 1985, HIV/AIDS was becoming a general population issue and was no longer a disease solely of gay or bisexual men.

 Contrary to popular belief, the primary mode of HIV transmission in the region is heterosexual sex.
 The number of new HIV infections among women became and continues to be higher than those among men.
 Currently, the Caribbean is the only area outside of Sub-Saharan Africa where women and girls outnumber men and boys living with HIV.

-Among adults aged 15–44, AIDS is the leading cause of death.
-Between 2001 and 2009, new infections slightly declined.
-There is a large degree of variation of HIV prevalence between the 21 Caribbean countries.
-Currently, there are two countries where the national prevalence is over 2 percent, those being the Bahamas, and Belize.
-In Jamaica and Haiti, the HIV rate is estimated to be about 1.8 percent, while in Trinidad and Tobago the rate is 1.5 percent.
-In the region, the rate in Guyana and Suriname is between 1 and 1.1%.
-In Barbados and the Dominican Republic, the rate is 0.9% and 0.7% respectively.
-Cuba has the lowest rate, which is under 0.2 percent.
-The HIV/AIDS epidemic in Caribbean appears to have been overshadowed by the seemingly more severe problems in Sub-Saharan Africa, Asia, and the countries with more active and highly visible activism.